sunnyrjuneja/janoyan_roasting/README.md

 Rails application so I don't have to update the products manually.
 Eventually, I'll completely remove Angular and SnipCart.

 There is one model and three controllers.
-There are no tests.
 If you need to update the front end, check the public folder.
 Most of the logic lives in `public/js/shop.js`.